syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ## Legend background customization

-The deafult legend background appearance of the label can be customized using the below properties.
+The legend background appearance can be customized by using the below properties.

 [BorderThickness]() - used to change the stroke width of the legend.
 [BorderBrush]() - used to change the stroke color of the legend.